scravy/awesome-pattern-matching/docs/apm_vs_pep634.md

     .otherwise(None)
 ```

-Though it is arguable whether it's proper support as for example the _simple_
-style already uses `if` statements to emulate the sequenced `match`.

 However, often there is no need for case guards as it is often more comfortable to use custom patterns or a pattern from
 the library of pre-defined patterns.
 For example the following PEP-634 match: